ga-wdi-quizzes/week-08/README.md

 One of the lines of code in the following snippet will throw an error.
 Which one is it, and why?

-Line #2 because if it not defining a function.
+Line #2 because i is not defined.

 > ...